By Janice M. Lauer

 Janice M. Lauer is Professor of English, Emerita at Purdue University, where she was the Reece McGee Distinguished Professor of English.
 She founded and has directed a doctoral program in Rhetoric and Composition.
 In 1980 she received an honorary doctorate of Humane Letters from St. Edward's University in Austin, Texas.
 In 1998, she received the College Composition and Communication Conference's Exemplar Award.
 She has served on the executive committees of CCCC, the National Council of Teachers of English, The Rhetoric Society of America, and the Discussion Group in the History and Theory of Rhetoric of the Modern Language Association, and coordinated the Consortium of Doctoral Programs in Rhetoric and Composition.
 For thirteen summers she directed a two-week international Rhetoric Seminar.
 Her publications include Four Worlds of Writing: Inquiry and Action in Context, Composition Research: Empirical Designs, and New Perspectives on Rhetorical Invention, as well as essays on rhetorical invention, disciplinarity, writing as inquiry, composition pedagogy, historical rhetoric, and empirical research.

 Series Editor: Charles Bazerman, University of California, Santa Barbara

 This book is available in whole and in part in Adobe's Portable Document Format (PDF).
 It is also available in print at Parlor Press.

 Copyright © 2004 by Parlor Press and the WAC Clearinghouse.
 276 pages, including index, glossary, and bibliography.
-Available in paper and cloth formats direct from Parlor Press online. or at any online or brick-and-mortar bookstore.
-Available in PDF format for no charge through the WAC Clearinghouse.
+Available in print from Parlor Press online. or at any online or brick-and-mortar bookstore.
+Available in digital format for no charge through the WAC Clearinghouse.
 You may view this book.
 You may print personal copies of this book.
 You may link to this page.
 You may not reproduce this book on another website.